tezzcan/springboot-kubernetes/README.md

  - Installed a Jenkins node and the frontend on the same server.
  - Created a freestyle project to control kubernetes.
  - Configured when there is a push or pr request in Github trigger pipeline via Github Webhooks.
- - Jenkins pulls the repository rebuilds the docker image and publishes over de kubernetes.
+ - Jenkins pulls the repository rebuilds the docker image and publishes over the kubernetes.

  ## Links
  Live url : https://tezcan.dev/